-• Description: A detailed description and schematic drawings of the configuration of the ATC or other appropriate descriptive information (including, if appropriate, specifications, construction tolerances, special provisions, proposed bridge types, product details, and a traffic operational analysis).
+- Description: A detailed description and schematic drawings of the configuration of the ATC or other appropriate descriptive information (including, if appropriate, specifications, construction tolerances, special provisions, proposed bridge types, product details, and a traffic operational analysis).
 Drawings shall clearly indicate what is specifically proposed for this project.
 Samples/Examples from other projects may be used but specific commitments shall be identified for this project (i.e. member sizes, material requirements, etc. Specification and special provisions shall be supplied if the ATC covers materials, products, etc. not commonly used by SCDOT and not covered in the RFP package or references.
-Traffic analysis shall provide adequate information to clearly demonstrate the impacts of the proposal on the project and shall contain summaries where appropriate to aid in review
+Traffic analysis shall provide adequate information to clearly demonstrate the impacts of the proposal on the project and shall contain summaries where appropriate to aid in review. - Usage: Locations where and an explanation of how the ATC would be used on the Project. - Deviations: Clearly identify the sections and page numbers in the RFP which is deviated and requires submission of an ATC.
+Include an explanation of the nature of the proposed deviation and a request for approval of such deviations or a determination that the ATC is consistent with the requirements of the RFP.
+If consistent with the RFP, please provide the sections and page numbers in the RFP which address the concept. - Justification: Justify use of the ATC and why the deviations from the requirements of the RFP should be allowed. - Schedule: Proposed changes to the Project schedule if applicable.
+If early delivery is proposed, proposer shall clearly define any proposed liquidated damages or effect to contract if early date is not met. - Impacts: Identify potential impacts on vehicular traffic, safety, community, utilities, right of way, and the environment. - History: A detailed description of other projects where the ATC has been used under comparable circumstances, the success of such usage, and names and telephone numbers of project owners that can confirm such statements. - Risks: A description of added risks to SCDOT and other persons/entity associated with implementing the ATC.

-- Usage: Locations where and an explanation of how the ATC would be used on the Project - Deviations: Clearly define all deviations related to the ATC to clearly demonstrate the validity of the ATC.
-Include an explanation of the nature of the proposed deviation and a request for approval of such deviations or a determination that the ATC is consistent with the requirements of the RFP - Justification: Justify use of the ATC and why the deviations from the requirements of the RFP should be allowed - Schedule: Proposed changes to the Project schedule if applicable.
-If early delivery is proposed, proposer shall clearly define any proposed liquidated damages or effect to contract if early date is not met. - Impacts: Identify potential impacts on vehicular traffic, safety, community, utilities, right of way, and the environment - History: A detailed description of other projects where the ATC has been used under comparable circumstances, the success of such usage, and names and telephone numbers of project owners that can confirm such statements - Risks: A description of added risks to SCDOT and other persons/entity associated with implementing the ATC - Costs: An estimate of the impact of the ATC on the Proposal Price and the ATC implementation costs to SCDOT, FHWA, Contractor, or other person during construction, maintenance and operations - Quality: A description of how the ATC is equal or better in quality and performance than the requirements of the RFP - Operations & Maintenance: Any changes in operation or maintenance requirements associated with the ATC.
+- Costs: An estimate of the impact of the ATC on the Proposal Price and the ATC implementation costs to SCDOT, FHWA, Contractor, or other person during construction, maintenance and operations. - Quality: A description of how the ATC is equal or better in quality and performance than the requirements of the RFP. - Operations & Maintenance: Any changes in operation or maintenance requirements associated with the ATC.

 The technical response to each item outlined above shall be provided in the Formal ATC Submittal Form.
 Text submissions shall be limited to the form and shall not be provided as attachments.
-Only drawing details, plan sheets, charts, tables, graphs, specifications, special provision, manufacturer data sheets and supporting reports/analyses can be provided as an attachment to the Formal ATC Submittal Form.
+Only drawing details, plan sheets, charts, tables, graphs, specifications, special provisions, manufacturer data sheets, and supporting reports/analyses can be provided as an attachment to the Formal ATC Submittal Form.